C-is-for-Cicero/learning-Python-for-the-memez/README.md

 ### Sales Analysis: Some sales analysis of data using pandas and matlibplot
 ### Pokemon Jupyter: Playing around with pokemon datasets using pandas
+### Web Map: Plotting volcanoes and world population data using folium
 Plz no flame